 Secondary breast cancer means the cancer has spread elsewhere in the body.
 This is also called advanced or metastatic breast cancer.
 Sadly, secondary breast cancer can’t be cured.
 But treatment aims to control the disease and give a good quality of life for as long as possible.

-Researchers around the world are looking at new treatments, combining different treatments and how best to decide which treatment you need.
+Researchers around the world are looking at new treatments and combining different treatments.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for breast cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.